dalibo/temboard/docs/installation.rst

 In order to run temBoard agent, you need:

+- Linux as underlying OS.
-- PostgreSQL 9.4+, running on Linux and listening on UNIX socket.
+- PostgreSQL 9.4+, listening on UNIX socket.
 Check with ``sudo -u postgres psql``.
 - openssl.
 - Python 2.6+ or 3.5+.
 Check with ``python --version``.
 - A running temBoard UI.